 BUR – Built-Up Roof

-This is one of the most common types of flat roofs.
-It is made with layers of felt and adhesive.
+This is one of the most common flat roofs.
+It has felt and adhesive layers.
 It starts with the deck board, followed by insulation.
-After that, layers of asphalt and felt are alternated, with gravel being put on the top layer of the asphalt.
+After that, layers of asphalt and felt are changed, with gravel being put on the top layer of the asphalt.

-The top layer of gravel is used to reflect the sun, keeping the inside better insulated.
+The top layer reflects the sun, keeping the inside insulated.
 It also protects the lower layers from weathering.
-Gravel is easy to replace so if anything happens, you can just pour more on it.
+Gravel is easy to replace, so you can pour more on it when needed.

 GRP – Glass Reinforced Polyester

-Also known as fiberglass, GRP roofing is a solid choice.
-This tongue in groove roofing is made of laminate which has a special resin that is perfect for roofing materials.
-GRP is easy to install and can be on any flat roof.
+Also known as fiberglass, GRP roofing is a good choice.
+The tongue in groove roofing is laminate, which has a special resin for roofing.
+GRP is easy to install on flat roofs.

-GRP lays a lot like tin does so anyone with experience roofing can do it.
-You may need to take a training course, but this roofing is much easier to lay than BUR, which requires a certified team.
-Not to mention, BUR is quite messy!
+GRP lays like tin.
+You may need to take a training course, but this roofing is easier to lay than BUR, which requires a certified team.

-Since BUR traditionally used tar, bitumen was invented to replace it.
-Tar can be stinky and very, very messy.
+BUR uses tar, but bitumen is a substitute.
+Tar smells bad and is messy.
 Bitumen uses layers of asphalt with a protective topcoat of sealant or other protective material.

-The best part about bitumen is that it now comes in peel-and-stick pieces, so you can apply it easily.
-That’s right, you can get peel-and-stick asphalt that works just as well as poured asphalt and is more affordable than other roofing options.
+The best part about bitumen is it comes in peel-and-stick pieces, so it’s easy to apply.
+You can get peel-and-stick asphalt that works just as well as poured asphalt and is more affordable than other roofing options.